Multimegamander/apfeltv.github.io/index.md

 - [Auto-DSiWare-Patcher](https://github.com/ApfelTV/Auto-DSiWare-Patcher) - Patch your .nds and .app files easily.
 This Patcher patches your DS Game/DSiWare Online Service URLs with the URLs from [Wimmfi](http://wimmfi.de) so you can play them Online again, if Wimmfi supports them.
 - [EVCPatcher](https://github.com/ApfelTV/EVCPatcher) - An easy EVC Patching solution.
 Downloads the EVC for you, patches it with a RiiConnect24 patch and you got a working RC24-EVC!

-### Programs that i compiled for you that dont got compiled from the Creator:
+### Programs that I compiled for you that didn't get compiled from the Creator:
 - [3dsutils](https://github.com/ApfelTV/3dsutils) - dump shared fonts and need files for Citra.
 - [3DSUSoundArchiveTool](https://github.com/ApfelTV/3DSUSoundArchiveTool) - convert or modify sounds in various file standards used by the WiiU and 3DS.

-### Repos to that i contribute:
+### Repos to that I contributed to:
 - [PS4-Guide](https://multimegamander.github.io/Ps4-Guide/)
 - [RiiConnectDolphin](https://dismissedguy.github.io/)